-Students who do not register by the first day of scheduled classes per the academic calendar will pay a late registration fee of \$50.
+Late registration period is the first week of semester courses.
+Students who do not register before the first day of semester courses as per the academic calendar will pay a late registration fee of \$50

 REFUND POLICY

 Students are responsible to notify PIU when officially withdrawing from any class.
 Refunds of all refundable fees (not room fees)-in the event a student withdraws from all classes-are determined from the official date of withdrawal as follows: